Vegan Zuppa Toscana

 I made a rich thick cream using quick soaked raw cashews and water.
 You could opt for store bought dairy free cream or full fat coconut, almond or cashew milk instead.
 If you prefer your soup on the thicker side just blend one tablespoon of tapioca into the plant milk of your choosing before adding it to the soup.

-- Love potatoes ?
-Make sure to try this potato pizza, paprika potatoes and our to die for scalloped potatoes.
+- Love potatoes?
+Make sure to try this potato pizza, paprika potatoes , dill potato salad + our divine scalloped potatoes.

 P.S.
 If you make this recipe please come back here to rate it snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day!